Manish068/SplashScreenAnimation/EbookSplashScreen/README.md

- The right way to implement a Ebook Splash Screen
+Implement a Ebook Splash Screen
 ===============
+Hello Developer,

+Here are simple steps you just need to follow

 ### Step 1:
 Open ***build.gradle*** file and implement this line:
 ```sh